John Seeberg

 Ingredients Analysis

-The fourth ingredient is chicken fat.
+The third ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 From here the list goes on to include a number of other items.
-But to be realistic, ingredients located this far down (other than nutritional supplements) are not likely to affect the overall rating of the product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of the product.

 Save up to 35%